andrenormanlang/csharp-item-loaning-system-blazor-fullstack-web-app/README.md

-# Comic Books Exchange Marketplace
+# Comic Books Lending Library

-A comprehensive full-stack .NET 9 Blazor application for comic book enthusiasts and collectors, specializing in the 45+ demographic.
+A comprehensive full-stack .NET 9 Blazor application for comic book readers, specializing in the 45+ demographic.
 Built with Entity Framework Core, SQL Server, and MudBlazor UI framework.

 ## Project Overview

-The Comic Books Exchange Marketplace is designed to connect mature comic book collectors, enabling secure trades of collectible comics with features specifically tailored to experienced collectors who value preservation, investment, and community trust.
+The Comic Books Lending Library is designed to connect mature comic book collectors, enabling free comic book loans between collectors.
+Users can borrow comics from each other for a specified period, with the requirement that they offer one of their own comics in return.
+This creates a mutual lending system where both parties benefit.

+### Key Concept: Mutual Lending

+- **Borrow a comic, lend a comic**: To borrow someone's comic, you must offer one of yours in return
+- **Timed loans**: Comics are loaned for a specific period (7-90 days)
+- **Unavailable while on loan**: Comics that are currently loaned out cannot be borrowed by others
+- **Mutual responsibility**: Both parties are responsible for returning comics in the same condition

 ## Architecture

 ### Projects

-#### 1. **ComicBooksExchangeAppAPI** (ASP.NET Core Web API)
+#### 1. ComicBooksExchangeAppAPI (ASP.NET Core Web API)

 REST API backend managing all business logic, data persistence, and service layer.

 **Key Components:**

-- **Models**: Domain entities (Comic, User, Exchange, Transaction, Review)
+- **Models**: Domain entities (Comic, User, LoanRequest, Loan, Exchange, Transaction, Review)
 - **Data**: Entity Framework Core DbContext and migrations
 - **Repositories**: Generic and specialized repositories implementing the repository pattern
 - **Services**: Business logic layer with async operations
-- **Controllers**: RESTful API endpoints for Comics and Users
+- **Controllers**: RESTful API endpoints for Comics, Users, and Loans
 - **Validators**: Data validation and business rule enforcement
 - **DTOs**: Data transfer objects for API communication

-#### 2. **A6-ComicBooksExchangeApp** (Blazor Server Application)
+#### 2. A6-ComicBooksExchangeApp (Blazor Server Application)

 Server-side rendering Blazor application providing the primary UI.

 **Key Components:**

-- **Components/Pages**: Full-page Razor components (Home, Comics, Profile)
+- **Components/Pages**: Full-page Razor components (Home, Comics, Loans, Profile)
 - **Layout**: Navigation and layout components
 - **Services**: Integration with API backend

-#### 3. **A6-ComicBooksExchangeApp.Client** (Blazor WebAssembly)
+#### 3. A6-ComicBooksExchangeApp.Client (Blazor WebAssembly)

 Client-side interactive components for enhanced UX.

 **Key Components:**

 - **SearchFilterComponent**: Advanced search with autocomplete
 - **ComicCard**: Interactive comic display component
-- **ExchangeOfferDialog**: Form for proposing trades
+- **LoanRequestDialog**: Form for requesting comic loans

 ## Database Schema

 ### Tables

 - **Users**: Collector profiles with ratings and verification status
-- **Comics**: Comic book listings with condition grades and valuations
+- **Comics**: Comic book listings with condition grades, valuations, and loan status
-- **Exchanges**: Trade proposals between collectors
+- **LoanRequests**: Loan proposals between collectors
-- **Transactions**: Completed exchange records with shipping details
+- **Loans**: Active and completed loan records
-- **Reviews**: Ratings and feedback after exchanges
+- **Reviews**: Ratings and feedback after loans/exchanges

+### Loan System Fields

+Comics now include:

+- `IsOnLoan`: Whether the comic is currently loaned out
+- `CurrentLoanId`: Reference to the active loan
+- `LoanReturnDate`: Expected return date when on loan

 ### Key Features